Battle of Saragarhi: Saragarhi Day in the UK

 Saragarhi was introduced back into the UK by writer and filmmaker Jay Singh Sohal and the British Army with the launch of the book Saragarhi: The Forgotten Battle in 2013 at Old College, Royal Military Academy Sandhurst.
 It has since been commemorated each year on its battle honour day by the British Armed Forces.
 In 2014, the commemoration also took place at Sandhurst at the Indian Army Memorial Room.
 In 2015, it took place at the Honourable Artillery Company Museum in London, where was also due to take place in 2016.

 Various senior ministers and armed forces generals have paid tribute to Sikh service by mentioning the story of Saragarhi.
 In April 2016 the Defence Secretary Michael Fallon MP made mention as a special Vaisakhi event at the Ministry of Defence.
 In June 2016 the Chief of the General Staff Sir Nick Carter did the same at a special British Sikh Association dinner.

-In November 2020, Wolverhampton City Council approved plans for the erection of a 10 ft tall bronze statue commemorating the battle outside of the Guru Nanak Gurdwara in Wednesfield.
+In November 2020, the Wolverhampton City Council approved plans for the erection of a 10 ft tall bronze statue commemorating the battle outside of the Guru Nanak Gurdwara in Wednesfield.
 The statue of Havildar Ishar Singh, paid for by donations from the local Sikh community totalling £100,000, was unveiled on 12 September 2021.

 In popular culture

 In September 2017, Saragarhi: The True Story, a documentary by UK-based journalist-filmmaker Jay Singh-Sohal, was screened at the National Memorial Arboretum in Staffordshire to mark the 120th anniversary of the epic frontier battle.
 A TV series, 21 Sarfarosh - Saragarhi 1897 aired on Discovery Jeet from 12 February 2018 to 11 May 2018, starring Mohit Raina, Mukul Dev, and Balraj Singh Khehra.

-Kesari (2019) is a film directed by Anurag Singh, starring Akshay Kumar, that grossed over ₹100 crore worldwide in its opening weekend during the Holi festival.
-Two other Bollywood films based on the battle had been announced prior to Kesari:
+Kesari is a 2019 Indian Hindi-language war film based around the battle.
+Directed by Anurag Singh and starring Akshay Kumar, it grossed over ₹100 crores worldwide in its opening weekend during the Holi festival.